bfanger/svelte-cannon/Readme.md

 Using the import `* as PE` is helpfull to avoid naming conflicts, [three](https://threejs.org/docs/#api/en/math/Sphere), [cannon-es](https://pmndrs.github.io/cannon-es/docs/classes/Sphere.html) and [svelte-cannon](./src/lib/components/Sphere.svelte) all export a `Sphere` for example.
 _(PE is short for **P**hysics **E**ngine)_

-Generally you'd want the nest the `PE.World` inside the `SC.Canvas` that allows subcomponents to use both the physics and the render engine.
+Generally you'd want the nest the `PE.World` inside the `SC.Canvas`, because that allows subcomponents to create both the physics engine and the render engine components.

 ## Shorthand notations

-Allowed values for setting a 3D vector:
+Allowed values for setting a 3D vector are:

 - `[1, 2, 3]`
 - `new CANNON.Vec3(1, 2, 3)`
 - `new THREE.Vector3(1, 2, 3)`
 - `{x: 1, y: 2, z: 3}`

-This allows short notations and reusing existing variables
+This allows for reusing existing variables and reduces boilerplate.

 ## Two way binding caveats

-1. `bind:property=` for 3D vectors only works when an instance of a `CANNON.Vec3` object is passed in.
+1. `bind:property=` for 3D vectors only works when an `CANNON.Vec3` object is passed.

-Due to the nature of physics engines a lot of properties could change every on frame.
-But recalculating the rotationVelocity of the ground plane would be wasteful.
 This restriction allows svelte-cannon to detect with properties you're interested in.
+Due to the nature of physics engines a lot of properties could change every on frame, recalculating the `velocity` of the ground plane would be wasteful.

-2. When the body is awake `bind:property=` will trigger changes even though the value of CANNON.Vec3 was not changed.
+2. When the body is awake `bind:property=` will trigger updates, but the value might not have changed.

-Syncing position the THREE.Mesh is fast, creating shadow values and checking for changes would be overhead.
+Syncing position the THREE.Mesh is a fast operation.
 `$: mesh.position.copy(position);` ( CANNON.Vec3 is compatible with THREE.Vector3 )
+Creating shadow values, recalculating and checking and for changes would be overhead.

 ## Imprecise stores